How to Buy Royal Mail Shares UK in 2022- A Beginner’s Guide

 - Stop loss: Setting a stop loss is a good way to prevent a bad trade from turning into a huge loss.
 If the price of Royal Mail shares falls below your stop loss price, eToro will automatically sell all of your shares to limit your losses.

-- Take Profit: A take profit level is similar to a stop loss, except that eToro will sell your shares for a profit when they reach a specified price.
+- Take Profit: A take profit level is similar to a stop loss, except that the platform will sell your shares for a profit when they reach a specified price.
 If you are investing in Royal Mail for the long term, you may not want to set a take profit level.

 - Leverage: You can also specify whether or not you want to use leverage when trading share CFDs.
 Beginner traders should be extremely cautious with leverage.
 While leverage can magnify your profits, it also multiplies your losses when a trade goes against you.